GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 |:----------------|:----|:----|
 | ``6`` | After final document was created | OC |

 Once the markdown file has the required content in the proper format, it is time to add it to the other SOPs in the repository.
 To do so, **create a PR against the ``dev`` branch**, containing the new SOP document.

 ![PR creation](../../docs/images/GDI-SOP0007_6-PR-image.png)

-Remember to **comment the GH issue** (i.e., its URL) of the SOP request in this PR, so that it is automatically tracked by GH.
+Remember to **reference (i.e., comment) the GH issue** (i.e., its URL) of the SOP request in this PR, so that it is automatically tracked by GH.

 Members of the OC are to be listed as **reviewers** in the PR.
 Given that the content is not supposed to be modified, this review is merely for format changes that occurred (or should have occurred) between the formal authorisation and the final document ([step 5](#85-prepare-final-sop-markdown-document)).
-This is assuming that review, approval and authorisation were already given before adding reviewers.
-Otherwise, you can make use of the PR review process to request feedback at these steps.
+This assumes that review, approval and authorisation were already given before adding reviewers.
+Otherwise, you can use the PR review process to request feedback at these steps.

 Furthermore, any **GH workflows** (e.g., SOP linter) **should be addressed** (i.e., assert that they pass) before merging.
 See in the [GH Introduction for Maintainers](../../docs/GDI-SOP_github-introduction-for-maintainers.md#workflows-and-linting) and the image below where to look at:

 ![Checking GH workflows](../../docs/images/GDI-SOP0007_7-GH-workflows-checks.png)

-Finally, **once the PR was reviewed** and there are no conflicting checks, **merge it** against the ``dev`` branch.
+Finally, **once the PR has been reviewed** and all required checks pass, **merge it** against the ``dev`` branch.
 At this point, **this SOP development is finished**.
 The new content will stay there until it is to be released and merged with ``main``.

 In case there are merge conflicts, resolve them either through GH's user interface or command line before merging (see [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)).